Behavioral Changes and Parkinson’s | MyParkinsonsTeam

 Fortunately, there are treatments that can help.
 With careful monitoring and support from loved ones, people living with Parkinson’s disease can manage these behavior symptoms and sometimes even use the symptoms to their advantage.

-Impulsivity and Obsessive Behaviors in Parkinson’s Disease
+1. Impulsivity and Obsessive Behaviors

-Many members of MyParkinsonsTeam have also found that their sex drive skyrocketed.
+Many members of MyParkinsonsTeam have also found that their sex drive has skyrocketed.
 One member said their increasing sexual needs were too much for their partner and strained their marriage.
-Another member, however, was happy with their “wonderful postmenopausal sexual awakening.”
+Another member, however, was happy with their "wonderful postmenopausal sexual awakening."

 Some behavioral changes are similar to obsessive-compulsive disorder (OCD) symptoms and can cause real problems for people living with Parkinson’s.
 For example, a member said their partner started taking things apart and putting them back together, which became a problem when it led to $3,500 in repair bills.
-Other times, the obsessive behaviors can be productive, like renewed artistic creativity.
-One member began making wooden flags to sell and donated some earnings to organizations for veterans.

 How Common Are Impulsivity and Obsessive Behaviors in Parkinson’s?

-About 14 percent of people living with Parkinson’s experience obsessive and impulsive behaviors.
-Impulse control disorders and symptoms of OCD tend to show up after a person begins treatment with dopamine agonist medications such as ropinirole (Requip), apomorphine (Apokyn), and pramipexole dihydrochloride (Mirapex).
-Impulsive behaviors are especially common in people who are taking both a dopamine agonist and levodopa/carbidopa.
+At least 14 percent of people living with Parkinson’s experience obsessive and impulsive behaviors.
+Problems with impulse control and symptoms of OCD tend to show up after a person starts taking dopamine agonist medications, including:

 What Causes Impulsivity and Obsessive Behaviors in Parkinson’s?